HKamiyama1160/Gesuture-sensor/README.md

 # Gesture-sensor
-Gesture sensor using simple optical reflectoer sensor.
+Gesture sensor using simple optical reflectore sensor.
   KUA1118A by produced by STANLEY Electric Corp.